aknuds1/aiozmq/docs/rpc.rst

     :param float timeout: an optional timeout for RPC calls.
-If *timeout* is not *None* and remote call takes longer than *timeout* seconds then :exc:`asyncio.TimeoutError` will be raised at client side.
+If *timeout* is not *None* and remote call takes longer than *timeout* seconds then :exc:`asyncio.TimeoutError` will be raised on client side.
 If the server will return an answer after timeout has been raised that answer **is ignored**.

        .. seealso:: :meth:`RPCClient.with_timeout` method.